Artur-T-Malas/book-notes/README.md

 ### For logged in users
 - [ ] De-escape some characters (`';`) when displaying stuff
 - [ ] If going to login from e.g., from the book page, after logging in redirect back to that page (maybe keep it as a query parameter e.g., `redirectTo`)
+- [ ] Add an option to delete the unverified by book by the user who added it
+- [ ] have a notification section (new table "notifications") when added book get's accepted/denied
 - [ ] add an option to add, edit and remove notes and ratings to books (only verified)
-    * [ ] Modify the `.ejs` template to provide book's ID when rating it from clicking the link on a book page
     * [ ] Show message "Nothing found" if searching didn't find any books
     * [ ] Make the ratings and notes fields disabled until a book is chosen
+    * [X] Modify the `.ejs` template to provide book's ID when rating it from clicking the link on a book page
     * [X] The book title ~~should be choosen either from a filtered drop-down, or be typed in an autocomplete field~~ should be first searched and later selected from a list
     * [X] Add notes and ratings
     * [X] Edit